Hiroyuki Tajima

 Hiroyuki Tajima (田嶋 宏行, Tajima Hiroyuki) was a Japanese printmaker of the sōsaku-hanga school.
 He was born in Tokyo and graduated from Nihon University in 1932.
 In 1943, he graduated from the Western-style painting division of the Tokyo School of Fine Arts.
-He created his first print in 1946, and joined the Bijutsu Bunka Kyokai (a group of abstract and surrealist artists) the same year.
-He also studied Nagase Yoshi (1891–1978), an artist of the Sōsaku-hanga school.
-In 1963, he became a member of the Nihon Hanga Kyokai (Japanese Print Association).
+He took a broad interest in many facets of art, including textile dyeing under Hirakawa Matsugorō and printmaking under Nagase Yoshi (1891–1978), an artist of the Sōsaku-hanga school.
+Inspired by Dadaist and Surrealist ideals, in 1946 he joined the Bijutsu Bunka Kyōkai, a group dedicated to exploring and reviving the ideals of abstract and Surrealist painting that had been suppressed during the Second World War; that same year he made his first print, but in the 1950s he temporarily set printmaking aside to devote himself instead to writing poetry and short stories.
+He returned to woodblock printing in the 1960s, joining the Nihon Hanga Kyōkai in 1963, taking part in international exhibitions and exploring unconventional materials and complex textures in his abstract prints.